Trifecta: History

 The term was first used in the 1970s, and was derived from perfecta (a bet on which horses will finish first and second) and tri- (three).

-In the United States, the trifecta was first initiated at Arlington Park in 1971.
+In the United States, the trifecta was introduced at Arlington Park in 1971.
 It was first used in Australia in April 1977 by TAB New South Wales, and was introduced in New Zealand in December 1983.